-B. Who May Not Delegate
+Who May Not Delegate

-- 1. Delegated services cannot be subsequently re-delegated to another party by the delegatee. - 2.
+- 1. Delegated services cannot be re-delegated to another party by the delegatee. - 2.
 A person who holds a physician training license pursuant to section 12-36-122, C.R.S. is not authorized to delegate medical services pursuant to section 12-36-106(3)(l), C.R.S. and these Rules. - 3.
-Physician assistants may not delegate medical services to another person pursuant to these Rules.
-Physician assistants or anesthesiologist assistants may delegate medical services to unlicensed healthcare providers who are acting under the direct supervision of the licensed physician assistant or anesthesiologist assistant, where appropriate, within the scope of the physician assistant's or anesthesiologist assistant's delegated medical services - 4.
-When a licensee's license has been restricted or is otherwise limited, that licensee may not delegate pursuant to these rules Persons with a limited medical license may not delegate pursuant to these rules any medical service s for which the licensee is prohibited from performing.
+Physician assistants or anesthesiologist assistants may delegate medical services to unlicensed healthcare providers who are acting under the direct supervision of the licensed physician assistant or anesthesiologist assistant, where appropriate, within the scope of the physician assistant's or anesthesiologist assistant's delegated medical services. - 4.
+Persons with a limited medical license may not delegate pursuant to these rules any medical services for which the licensee is prohibited from performing.